oegea/passager-password-manager/README.md

 * Secure by design.
 * Usable by teams.

+These are the three topics around the value-proposition of `passager`, and these points should be the foundation to define its vision and goals.

 ## Disclaimer

-This is a personal project.
-I'm not responsible for the usage given to this software.
+This is a personal project and I do not consider myself responsible for the usage given to this software.
-Please understand that I can't be responsible for any damage this software may cause due to any security issue.
-I've developed this with all my 💛, but you know, there are evil people outside, that are more experimented than me in security topics.
+Please understand that I can't be responsible for any direct or indirect damage this software may cause due to any kind of problem.

+I've developed this software with all my 💛, but as you know there are evil people outside in the network.
+Take care, install always all available updates, and use at your own risk.

 If you find any security issue or possible improvement, feel free to submit a PR and I would try to do my best to handle it.